Accurate, precise pressure sensing with tethered optomechanics: Uncertainty Analysis

 where integers \(i\) and \(j\) index the measurements of \(X\), \(Y\) labels a source of uncertainty, and we take uncertainties due to distinct sources \(Y\) to be uncorrelated, which is the case for the significant uncertainty sources in our measurements.
 The uncertainty in the set of measurements \(\vec{X}\) due to source \(Y\) is given by

-where \(u_{Y}(X_i)\) is the \(k=1\) standard uncertainty in the \(i\)th measurement of \(X\) (\textit{i.e.}, \(X_i\)) due to source \(Y\) and \(r_{Y}(X_i, X_j)\) is the correlation coefficient between the \(i\)th and \(j\)th measurements.
+where \(u_{Y}(X_i)\) is the standard uncertainty (\(k=1\)) in the \(i\)th measurement of \(X\) (\textit{i.e.}, \(X_i\)) due to source \(Y\) and \(r_{Y}(X_i, X_j)\) is the correlation coefficient between the \(i\)th and \(j\)th measurements.
 The main results of Sec.~\ref{sec:res} use background subtraction, which introduces additional correlations into the covariance matrices.
 Specifically, the elements of the covariance matrix for \(\vec{X}'=\vec{X}-X_0\) due to source \(Y\) are

-Importantly, background subtraction significantly suppresses highly correlated sources of uncertainty in the transfer standard.
+Importantly, background subtraction significantly suppresses highly correlated sources of uncertainty in the secondary standard.

 We show example uncertainty budgets for the Ar test gas measurements of each device in Fig.~\ref{fig:characcvp_unc}.
-The only difference between the uncertainty budget for the direct pressure comparison (\textit{i.e.}, \(P\) vs. \(P'_{\rm ref}\), see Fig.~\ref{fig:pvp}) and for the device sensitivity measurement (\textit{i.e.}, \(a_c\) vs. \(P'_{\rm ref}\), see Fig.~\ref{fig:acvp}) is that uncertainties due to \(h\) and \(\rho\) do not contribute for the device sensitivity budget (see Eq.~\eqref{eq:char_acc}).
+The only difference between the uncertainty budget for the direct pressure comparison (\textit{i.e.}, \(P\) vs. \(P'_{\rm ref}\), see Fig.~\ref{fig:pvp}) and for the density measurement (\textit{i.e.}, \(a_c\) vs. \(P'_{\rm ref}\), see Sec.~\ref{sec:den_meas}) is that uncertainty due to \(\rho\) does not contribute for the density measurement error budget (see Eq.~\eqref{eq:char_acc}).
 Because the fractional uncertainties in \(P\) and \(a_c\) due to source \(Y\) are the same, we choose to label all uncertainties of the optomechanical devices with physical quantity \(P\), rather than physical quantity \(a_c\).
-Blue and purple lines in Fig.~\ref{fig:characcvp_unc} show the fractional \(k=1\) standard uncertainty associated with each uncertainty source for the transfer standard and optomechanical sensor, respectively.
-The fractional standard uncertainties are computed from the diagonal elements of the background-subtracted covariance matrix (see Eq.~\ref{eq:bg_par_cov}) as \(u_{Y}(X'_i)/X'_{i} = \sqrt{(u_{Y}(X_i))^2+(u_{Y}(X_0))^2-2 C_{Y}(X_i, X_0)}/X'_{i}\).
-We detail the construction of the covariance matrix, Eq.~\eqref{eq:par_cov}, for each uncertainty component below.
+Blue and purple lines in Fig.~\ref{fig:characcvp_unc} show the fractional standard uncertainty at \(k=1\) associated with each uncertainty source for the secondary standard and optomechanical sensor, respectively.
+The fractional standard uncertainties are computed from the diagonal elements of the background-subtracted covariance matrix (see Eq.~\ref{eq:bg_par_cov}) as